sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Understanding Pipeline.md

 - Only one parameter can bind to a given pipeline object at a time.
 - PowerShell prioritizes by value over by property name.

-## Pipeline Parameter Binding

 ## Pipeline Input Strategy

 There's two solution when a pipeline input comes in as a fallback:

 - ByValue: the default strategy.
 Accepts when the coming object can be cast or converted to the target type of the parameter.
 - ByPropertyName: accepts when the coming object has property name matched to any parameter name of the cmdlet.

 ### By Value

+The object is being passed by its own.

 ### By PropertyName